datastax-labs/butler/README.md

 or which tests are failing or flickering so that
 they can be picked up and fixed.

+## When to use butler?

+Butler is usefull mostly if:
+1. product is mature and there are several branches (released versions) maintained
+2. product is complex and there are different groups of tests performed in different CI systems
+3. there is a tool to unify the view
+4. despite flickering tests team want to have some PR merge gating based on CI test results

+## When butler is not really helpful?

+1. If the team does not care about the tests condition
+2. If there are no test failures in the CI because zero-bug-tolerance policy is really working.

 ## Major features

 1. Importing test results from jenkins